Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 The plugin is provided as binaries in [Releases](https://github.com/SoftwareAG/cumulocity-iot-replacement-wizard-plugin/releases).

-To install the plugin go to the Adminstration App -> Ecosystem -> Packages and click on "Add Application" on the top right.
+To install the plugin go to the Administration App -> Ecosystem -> Packages and click on "Add Application" on the top right.

 > **_NOTE:_** If you don't see the Packages Menu you have to add "?beta=true" in your URL.
 > Example: {{url}}/apps/administration?beta=true